kevinmao660/intogummygrove/readme.txt

 higher elevation locations where the pieces cannot travel.

 How to Run Project:
+1 Make sure all files are in the same folder including all media used and cmu_112_grahics.
-1. Run the file intogummygrove.py
+2. Run the file intogummygrove.py

 Shortcuts:
 Map Levels: 0, 1, 2, 3